Nvidia's new Reflex latency-busting technology aims to make you a better gamer

 It can also be difficult to quantify the root of latency.
 Latency can stem from many sources: be that your peripherals, internal PC hardware, or monitor.
 And for as many points in the PC gaming pipeline where latency can be introduced, there are similarly patches where it can be reduced.

-Nvidia Reflex appears to be intended to shine a light on where lag is being introduced within a system, and at the very least offer an accurate measure of a system's latency.
+Nvidia Reflex appears to be intended to shine a light on where lag is being introduced within a system, and at the very least offer an accurate measure of a system's latency, if not reduce it.

 That means there will be a lot more chat of real-world latency with this coming GPU generation, which may signify that latency is a new battleground between Nvidia and AMD—and one where Nvidia may believe it has the advantage considering today's disclosure.